taroIfElse/taroIfElse/README.md

 ## Hi there 👋🏻,

-I am a fullstack developer and electronic technician, I am passionate about development, technology, physics and my goal is to solve complex problems to help people
+I am a fullstack developer | IoT Developer and electronic technician, I am passionate about development, technology, physics and my goal is to solve complex problems to help people

 ## 📬 Get in touch